olivierbretaud/CV-2018/README.md

 # CV-2018-V1
-Responsive website w CSS3/HTML5 - may 2018
+Responsive website CSS3/HTML5 - may 2018 -
 Design and creation of a one page responsive website with flexbox properties